torstengustafsson/opengl_linking/README.md

 2. Navigate to ext/glew/auto directory and run make. (for Windows, use Cygwin.
 Windows filesystem can be accessed from "/cygdrive")
 3. Generate the code with CMake in a good place, for example "build/".
+4. Build the project and run the resulting executable.
+If it outputs "Success!" you have successfully linked your OpenGl project.